 Favorite customer retention marketing channels

-Jonathan Broadhurst, eCommerce executive at Cooksongold, said that their most effective channel for customer retention was email.
+Jonathan Broadhurst, eCommerce executive at Cooksongold, said that their most effective channel for retention was email.
 Having used browse and cart abandonment emails for a long time, they’re now able to focus on optimizing those emails.

 “Browse, basket and welcome emails are certainly, in terms of revenue drivers for us, our most successful campaigns,” Jonathan said, adding that, “We’ve introduced product recommendations that are very specific to the customer and what they’ve recently browsed.”

-Lauren Dougherty, CRM eCommerce manager at Animed Direct, told us that the pandemic had turned their whole strategy upside down.
+Lauren Dougherty, CRM eCommerce manager at Animed Direct, told us that the pandemic had turned their whole marketing strategy upside down.